Clownacy/clownmdemu/README.md

 # Compiling

-clownmdemu can be built using CMake, however it should not be hard to make it use a different build system if necessary, as the emulator's build process is not complicated.
+clownmdemu can be built using CMake, however it should not be hard to make it use a different build system if necessary as the emulator's build process is not complicated.